 You are the first loser, but that’s ok.
-You’re better than most so you get a low-five
+You’re better than most so you get a low-five.

 What, you get an award too?
 Geez, I guess so, but you get a big “no” from us.
 Also your low-five is down real low, and thus we will pull our hand away in a metaphorical nod to your performance: too slow.

 Congratulations!
 You have chosen to build an off-road vehicle.
-The only problem is that the PPPRS is on-road racing series, which means you’ve spent more laps on the tire wall than actually on the track.
+The only problem is that the PPPRS is an on-road racing series, which means you’ve spent more laps on the tire wall than actually on the track.
 You also might be Australian and have spent most of your time upside down.
-Luckily there’s an award for that.
+Luckily, there’s an award for that.